mobizt/ESP-Mail-Client/README.md

 The minimum ram requirement is based on the applications (SMTP and IMAP).
 IMAP application may required up to 20k memory while SMTP application required much less memory.

+## New Library Is Available

+The [ReadyMail](https://github.com/mobizt/ReadyMail), new, fast and lightweight async Email client library for Arduino is available.

+The new Email client library supports both async and await mode usages with simple APIs.

+The new library interfaces are simple, no more config class and config file.
+The network interface and filesystem are independent which allows you to work with any network and filesystem.

+With new IMAP parser, the library reliability has been improved while providing less program space (only 52k).
+Let's try.

+This `ESP-Mail-Client` library will be deprecated after the release of [ReadyMail](https://github.com/mobizt/ReadyMail) library within a year.

 ## Table of Contents